Funny Dirty Little War: Plot

-The guerrillas attack the local union with a pipe bomb, killing Reinaldo, which prompts the AAA agents to abandon the fight against Fuentes and instead attempt to kill the guerrilla troopers.
+The Montoneros attack the local union with a pipe bomb, killing Reinaldo, which prompts the AAA agents to abandon the fight against Fuentes and instead attempt to kill the Montoneros.
 Famed local Radical former senator Prudencio Gúzman attempts to negotiate with the communists for Llanos' release, but the peace talks fall through and Llanos is ultimately executed.

 The police regroup and prepare for a third attack.
 In order to buy some time and distract Rossi, Mateo turns himself in while Fuentes, García and Juan prepare a bomb with the explosives the latter had previously brought in.
 Regardless of Mateo's surrender, the raid proceeds and, when the police storms the town hall, the bomb goes off, killing several police officers and giving Fuentes, García and Juan enough time to escape through the back.
 In retaliation, Almeido kills Mateo.
 Despite managing to escape the town hall, the trio are soon found by the police and Fuentes and García are taken captive.
 Juan, however, manages to escape.
-Desperate, he contacts the guerrillas, who promise to help free Fuentes and García if Juan shows them where he keeps his explosives stash.
+Desperate, he contacts the Montoneros, who promise to help free Fuentes and García if Juan shows them where he keeps his explosives stash.
 Juan additionally convinces Cerviño to cause one more diversion with his plane.

-Juan and the guerrillas, this time led by Matilda Gómez herself, carry out an attack on the school.
+Juan and the Montoneros, this time led by Matilda Gómez herself, carry out an attack on the school.
 First, Cerviño uses his plane to drop manure on the police, distracting them long enough to allow Juan and Matilda to sneak into the building.
 Once inside, they bust García free, but due to AAA reinforcements, they're forced to leave Fuentes behind.
-The AAA and the communists face off in a massive shootout inside the school, which ends with most people on both sides dead.
+The AAA and the Montoneros face off in a massive shootout inside the school, which ends with most people on both sides dead.

 Cerviño and his plane are followed by one of the few surviving AAA members, who shoots him when he lands.
-While fleeing the shootout at the school, Matilda and the other three surviving guerrillas get blown up by Almeido, who finishes them off in a suicide bombing.
-Suprino severely beats Fuentes and then Guglielmini tries to talk him into taking the blame for the whole ordeal.
+While fleeing the shootout at the school, Matilda and the other three surviving Montoneros get blown up by Almeido, who finishes them off in a suicide bombing.
+Suprino tortures Fuentes and then Guglielmini tries to talk him into taking the blame for the whole ordeal.
 When he refuses, Guglielmini and Suprino leave, letting Rossi execute Fuentes.
 While leaving town, Suprino realizes Guglielmini plans to frame him for inciting the whole incident, so he runs him over with his truck before escaping.

-When morning finally dawns, García and Juan go to Cerviño's house, where they find him, wounded but still alive.
+When morning finally dawns, García and Juan go to Cerviño, where they find him mortally wounded but still alive.
 To comfort him in his dying moments, they tell him Fuentes won the battle.
 Cerviño makes them promise to tell General Perón about him if he ever returns to the country, after which he dies.
 Once they've buried Cerviño, Juan and García begin to head into the countryside while discussing the many ways they could convince Perón to return.
-The song "Mi Buenos Aires Querido" begins to play as the credits start rolling.